 Luckily for you, this article also sets out expert tips from skillful and experienced faculties to help make CLAT easy for you.

-CLAT will test your aptitude for law through 4 sections- General Knowledge, English, Logical Reasoning, and Math.
+CLAT aspirants will have to prepare for these sections namely, English, Legal Reasoning, Logical Reasoning, General Knowledge and Quantitative Techniques.
 It’s important for you to identify your strong and weak subjects, in the very beginning.
 Your strategy should be shaped around building up the weak subjects and polishing the strong ones.
 Basically, you need to devise a method which suits you the best, instead of having somebody else do it for you.
 Since nobody knows you better than you!

 You should customize a CLAT strategy for yourself, a method which will be in harmony with your present knowledge, grasping abilities, routine and pace.
 We have jotted down a few things you must keep in mind while strategizing.

 CLAT is an offline exam with a total duration of 120 minutes.
-It has four sections with different number of questions and marks division.
+It has five sections with different number of questions and marks division.
 Each question is for one mark and 0.25 marks are cut for the incorrect answer.
-The table below and the sectional preparation steps will give you the fair idea of how to prepare for CLAT 2020.
+The table below and the sectional preparation steps will give you the fair idea of how to prepare for CLAT 2021.